-- Data Connect, a professional service company that supports document management and trade-shows for companies primarily in the food industry, has sought to strengthen their relationship with their customers by reaching out to them to both thank them for their business and ask them what they value most in the service that Data Connect provides.
+A professional service company that supports document management and trade-shows for companies primarily in the food industry, has sought to strengthen their relationship with their customers by reaching out to them to both thank them for their business and ask them what they value most in the service that Data Connect provides.
 Using Great Game’s three question customer script, they have seen increased repeat and referral revenue in the short term, and are using the customer input as part of their longer-term planning process.

-- Boardman, a fabricator of large custom weldments has asked for quarterly employee input on ways to improve, particularly what each employee can individually to do to improve their Critical Number™ and consequently their quarterly bonus.
+A fabricator of large custom weldments has asked for quarterly employee input on ways to improve, particularly what each employee can individually to do to improve their Critical Number™ and consequently their quarterly bonus.
 They had great year through this approach to employee engagement, and are looking for patterns in the input they receive from the employees as part of their longer-term planning process.

-- Alterra Coffee’s bakery operations was forecasting below-plan sales as part of their weekly staff meeting.
+A bakery operations was forecasting below-plan sales as part of their weekly staff meeting.
 They worked with their customer service group, reaching out to all of their wholesale customers, utilizing Great Game’s three question customer script.
 The result was an increase in repeat and referral revenue, as well as a wealth of data on what their customers really valued and what they wanted.
 As a result, they launched new products requested by their customers, taking advantage of existing equipment, which added to their long-term business.

-- Comfort Supply, a distributor of HVAC supplies, has done an analysis of their customer / product profitability.
+A distributor of HVAC supplies, has done an analysis of their customer / product profitability.
 This helped them refine their pricing, in the short term, and make some longer-term choices in terms of which product lines to expand, and which ones to eliminate.